Gurobi/gurobi-modelanalyzer/docs/source/index.rst

 explanations of ill conditioned basis matrices.
 Additional modules to provide detailed information about model data shall be provided in future versions.

+The included solcheck module is used to analyze feasibility of a provided solution to a model instance.

 .. toctree::
    :maxdepth: 2